odeum/odeum-code/docs/Mission-statement.md

 So the mission was to make a kick-ass Web Application Frontend Framework based on React.

-Made with Love for JavaScript and React, made with Love and help from our friends.
+Made with Love for JavaScript and React, made with Love and help from our friends in Aalborg.

 Made in Aalborg.

+So if you are a passionate ReactJS or JavaScript developer and would like to contribute to the first React open source Web Apps UI/UX framework project in Aalborg please let us know @ <a href="mailto:cb@webhouse.dk" target="_blank">cb@webhouse.dk</a>

+More on how to contribute later ...

+Thanks

+The ODEUM CodeJS Team